Electrostatic Machines

 produced by electrical discharges.
 [5][8].
 Schematic

 diagram [27].
-Versions with multiple sections were also built, with
+Versions with multiple sections were also built, with some

-as in a Holtz machine.
-Another version [22]
+a Holtz machine.
+Another version [22] with

-with older design, totally enclosed and with fixed contacts for the
+older design, totally enclosed and with fixed contacts for the

 neutralizer.
 Partial schematic diagram.
 A similar machine [p80], another,